tomcotter7/gptcotts-github-action/README.md

             CHANGED_FILES: ${{ steps.changed-markdown-files.outputs.all_changed_files }}
 ```

 This will run the action whenever you push to the main branch.
 It will then update the s3 bucket and pinecone index with the latest notes.
+Ensure that all the secrets are set in the repository settings.